JSaprah/seven-healing-chakras/README.md

 #### **Hero image**

 * Hero image to make the the page visually attractive.
-* Except making the website look better visually these images dont serve any motive.
+* Except from making the website look better visually these images dont serve any motive.
 * The images are chosen based on the content that I found suitable and attractive.
-The choices are described in the individual page features.
 * Each hero image is explained in the section individual page features.

 ### **Main**